 Candidates seeking admission to NISER and UM–DAE CEBS for the Integrated MSc programme 2026–31 should be from the regular science stream in classes 11 and 12.
 All aspiring candidates must write the NEST 2026 examination.
 Candidates must have passed the Class 12 examination from any recognised Board in India in the years 2024 or 2025, or should be appearing for the same in 2026.
 Candidates who are appearing for the board examination in 2026 must pass it by the time of admission into the programme.

-The examination conducting body, NISER and UM-DAE CEBS, will release NEST cutoff marks for the applicants who want to take admission in participating institutes.
-The cutoff marks for NEST will be released along with the declaration of the result.
-Applicants securing the cutoff marks of NEST will be eligible to participate in the counselling held by the authorities.
-Applicants need to secure the passing marks in both the overall and individual categories.
+The examination conducting body, NISER and UM-DAE CEBS, released NEST cutoff marks for the applicants who want to take admission in participating institutes.
+The cutoff marks for NEST are released along with the declaration of the result.
+Candidates whose score in NEST exam is equal or above the cutoff marks will be considered for the counselling process.

 The MAP is the overall cut off percentile obtained by the candidates in the NEST exam.
 The highest MAP is 100th percentile.
 It is different for different categories.
 As 95 percentile for the General category, 90 percentile for OBC category and 75 percentile for SC/ ST/ Divyangjan category students.